alexzeit/bip39coder/README.md

 - Prompt for the passphrase
 - Decrypt and display the mnemonic
 - Validate the BIP39 checksum

-## Security Features

-### Why Encrypted Base58 is Better Than Plain Text

-Writing your 24-word seed phrase on paper has significant risks:

-- **Physical theft**: Anyone who finds your paper has complete access to your funds
-- **Accidental discovery**: Family members, roommates, or visitors could stumble upon it
-- **No deniability**: The words are immediately recognizable as a crypto seed phrase
-- **Easy to photograph**: Someone can quickly snap a photo without your knowledge
-- **Difficult to split**: Splitting 24 words safely requires complex schemes

-**Encrypted Base58 advantages:**

-- ✅ **Useless without passphrase**: The 50-character string is worthless to anyone who doesn't know your passphrase
-- ✅ **Plausible deniability**: Looks like random characters, not obviously a crypto wallet
-- ✅ **Compact**: 50 characters vs 200+ characters for 24 words
-- ✅ **Tamper detection**: HMAC ensures any modification is immediately detected
-- ✅ **Memory-based security**: Your passphrase can be memorized or stored separately
-- ✅ **Easy to split**: You can store the Base58 string in one location and passphrase in another

-**Best practice**: Write down the Base58 string and store your passphrase separately (or memorize it).
-An attacker needs BOTH to access your funds.

-### Encryption

-- **XOR cipher** with SHA-256 hashed passphrase
-- **HMAC authentication** (4-byte digest) to detect tampering
-- **Base58 encoding** for easy transcription
-- Fixed 50-character output format

-### Best Practices

-- ⚠️ **Go offline before running** - Disconnect WiFi and Bluetooth, or enable airplane mode BEFORE launching the script
-- ⚠️ **Never share your passphrase** - it's required to decrypt your mnemonic
-- ⚠️ **Store the Base58 string securely** - it contains your encrypted seed
-- ⚠️ **Use strong passphrases** - longer is better (20+ characters recommended)
-- ⚠️ **Verify checksums** - always ensure you see "✅ BIP39 CHECKSUM OK"
-- ⚠️ **Use dice mode for maximum security** - physical randomness is provably random

 ## Examples

 ### Generate from Dice